-Students who earn the distinction of Academic Honors are recognized with gold or silver cords at the graduation ceremony.
+Students who earn the distinction of Academic Honors are recognized with gold or silver cords at the commencement ceremony.
 Academic Honors are determined through the student's last fully graded term prior to graduation and recognized as follows: Gold Cord Scholars are graduates of two-year associate degree or two-year diploma programs who achieved a cumulative grade point average of 3.75 or higher.
 Silver Cord Scholars are graduates of one-year diploma programs who achieved a cumulative grade point average of 3.75 or higher.
-Students are presented their cords at the graduation ceremony, and the honor is noted in the graduation program.
+Students are graduates are presented with their cords at the commencement ceremony, and the honor is noted in the commencement ceremony program.